hazelcast/hazelcast/site/docs/concepts/dag.md

 ## Tasks Concurrency is Cooperative

-Hazelast Jet avoids starting a heavyweight system thread for each concurrent task of the DAG.
+Hazelcast Jet avoids starting a heavyweight system thread for each concurrent task of the DAG.
 Instead it uses a *cooperative multithreading* model.
 This has high-level implications as well: all the lambdas you write in the Pipeline API must cooperate by not calling